satsshark/TwitterUnofficialAPI/README.md

 Twitter's internal API (unofficial).
 This module contains Twitter's unofficial APIs, which include both the web front-end APIs and the Android app APIs.
 It has been developed through reverse engineering of the Twitter app and web front-end.
 This module is already utilized by multiple viral Twitter bots.

-The script is well-structured, properly maintained, and comes with sample files and readme documentation.
+The module is well-structured, and properly maintained, and comes with sample files and readme documentation.

 ## Benefits